The Quote object is included in the Get Quotes endpoint, which are both used in Bringg's Quotes and Availability service.

 - Rate shopping by comparing carrier rates based on parameters like shipment dimensions, weight, destination, and desired delivery times.

 - Embedding real-time quotes in your e-commerce platform to offer delivery options to your customers.
-Note: You can embed up to 4 carrier-provided slots or 30 own-fleet availability slots.

 See the Get Quotes endpoint for sample response and request payloads and more information about using quotes to achieve different business goals.